| Early History Originally the

 Thailand's

-first real kingdom and capital, and the cradle of its civilisation.
+first real Kingdom and capital, and the cradle of its civilisation.
 It would

 preserve this regional power